TradingFlow-OpenSource/tradingflow-docs/en/core-concepts/decentralized-account-system.md

 # Decentralized Account System

-## 🌐 Multi-Identity Compatibility

-We recognize that in the Web3 world, users often have multiple third-party platform identities, such as:
+We recognize that in the Web3 world, a user may have multiple third-party platform identities (for example, a person can have multiple Google accounts, Microsoft accounts, wallet addresses, etc.).
+Our account system accommodates this multi-identity nature.
-- Multiple Google accounts
-- Multiple Microsoft accounts
-- Multiple wallet addresses
-- Other authentication identities

-TradingFlow's account system perfectly accommodates this **multi-identity** requirement.

-## 📝 Relationship Between Accounts and Identities

-### First-Time Login
-When a user logs in for the first time with an authentication identity (ID), the platform automatically creates a **TradingFlow Account** for that user and identity.
+When a user logs in for the first time through an authentication identity (ID), the platform automatically creates a TradingFlow Account for that user and identity.
+While logged in with that account, users can bind more identities in the Vault Page, such as linking their other wallets/addresses.
+This way, when logging in next time with a non-initial identity, they will automatically be logged into the same account.

-### Binding More Identities
-After logging in, users can bind more identities in the **Vault Page**, such as:
-- Binding other wallet addresses
-- Linking other social accounts

-This way, when logging in with a non-initial identity next time, they will automatically access the same account.

-### Core Rules

-- **One User** → First login creates one account
-- **One Account** → Can bind multiple identities
+## Account Binding Rules
-- **One Identity** → Can only bind to one account

-> 💡 **Tip:** If you need to rebind, you must first deactivate the extra account, then bind the target identity in the target account.
+In summary, a user's first login creates an account, one account can bind multiple identities, and any single identity can only be bound to one account.
+If rebinding is needed, the extra account must be deactivated first, and then the target identity can be bound in the target account.

+This design provides users with great flexibility.
+Users don't need to remember specific account-password combinations, but can log in through any bound identity.
+The system automatically recognizes the identity and navigates to the correct account while maintaining consistency of all data and configurations.

-## 🎯 Practical Use Cases
+## Practical Application Scenarios

-### Fund Isolation
-Through this "decentralized identity" account model, users can conveniently isolate funds and switch identities.
+Through this built-in "decentralized identity" account model, users can conveniently isolate funds and switch identities.
+For example, a user might have meme strategy workflows as well as Bitcoin DCA workflows.

-**Case:** A user might have:
-- **Meme Strategy Workflow** - Managed with vault from address A
-- **Bitcoin DCA Workflow** - Managed with vault from address B

-Both funds are managed through on-chain vaults created from different addresses under the same account.
+Both sets of funds can be managed through on-chain vaults created from different addresses under one account.
+This not only avoids repeatedly switching accounts but also enables logging back into the same account through any wallet, providing the most convenient operation for users.

-### Convenient Operations
-Benefits of this design:
+The advantages of this architecture include:

-- ✅ Avoid repeatedly switching accounts
-- ✅ Access the same account through any wallet
-- ✅ Flexibly manage multiple strategies and assets
-- ✅ Most user-friendly operation experience
+- Users can use different wallet addresses for different investment strategies, achieving risk isolation
+- All strategies and configurations are unified under one account, facilitating monitoring and adjustments
+- Support for quick access from any bound identity, improving operational convenience

 ---